Geodego/data_engineering_azure/4-azure_data_pipelines/6-Project.md

 - Capture screenshot of query from SQL DB summary table
 - Capture screenshot of `dirstaging` directory in DataLake Gen2 storage that shows file saved after pipeline run.
 - Capture screenshot of query from Synapse summary external table.

+### Task 7: Connect your Project to Github
+In this step, you'll connect Azure Data Factory to Github
+- Login to your Github account and create a new Repo in Github
+- Connect Azure Data Factory to Github
+- Select your Github repository in Azure Data Factory
+- Publish all objects to the repository in Azure Data Factory